mrgovor64/Ansible-Task/roles/cpu_config/README.md

   - The target server must allow Ansible to run with elevated privileges (`become: true`).
   - GRUB must be installed on the system to disable C-states.

+## Reboot Requirement
+This role sets the playbook variable global_reboot_required to true, which triggers a server reboot after all roles are executed.
+If you use this role in a playbook that does not include a global reboot mechanism, ensure that the server is manually rebooted after execution.

 ## Usage
 Include this role in your playbook as follows: